ngwese/curieux/SETUP.md

 ## initial

-from a minimal install of debian bullseye, setup `sudo`
+from a minimal install of debian bookworm, setup `sudo`

 * `su apt install sudo`
 * `su usermod -aG sudo <you>`